acbsp/bonafide.guru/en/contents.rst

 dragged into making irrelevant statements, sometimes offensive to one's own guru, just to defend one's own position or views.
-Although being in a senior and very responsible position as a GBC member, His Holiness is here trying to establish that one is wrong if one thinks that Srila Prabhupada (though he does not dispute the understanding that Srila Prabhupada was a pure devotee, mahabhagavatha etc.) was free from defects because he could make mistakes such as falling asleep in a class (has anyone seen this anytime, we only know that |SP| was always very alert?) or missing Sanskrit verses.
-And this is the explanation His Holiness has, just to prove his point that Srila Prabhupada did not notice the "my" in the phrase "my initiated disciple" in his Final Will.
+Although being in a senior and very responsible position as a GBC member, His Holiness is here trying to establish that one is wrong if one thinks that |SP|
+(though he does not dispute the understanding that |SP|
+was a pure devotee, mahabhagavatha etc.) was free from defects because he could make mistakes such as falling asleep in a class (has anyone seen this anytime, we only know that |SP| was always very alert?) or missing Sanskrit verses.
+And this is the explanation His Holiness has, just to prove his point that |SP|
+did not notice the "my" in the phrase "my initiated disciple" in his Final Will.
 Maharaja, have you come to accept at least now (after hearing the most appropriate reasons provided by the devotees assembled), the fact that a pure devotee such as |SP| is